FCC launches probe of CenturyLink in wake of nationwide 911 outage

 Breaking News Emails

-The Federal Communications Commission launched an investigation of telecom giant CenturyLink in the wake of a "troubling" nationwide outage that prevented some customers from being able to dial 911 from their cell phones, officials said Friday.
+The Federal Communications Commission launched an investigation of telecom giant CenturyLink in the wake of a "troubling" nationwide outage that prevented some customers from being able to dial 911, officials said Friday.

 “When an emergency strikes, it’s critical that Americans are able to use 911 to reach those who can help," FCC chairman Ajit Pai said in a statement addressing the outage, which began on Thursday and continued into Friday morning and impacted an untold number of customers from New York to California.